Homeschool PE,

 Show Notes

-Fitness tends to be an easier subject for us- we are both active and we’ve mentioned several times that we both are lifelong athletes.
-Naturally, we’ve encouraged our kids to also be active.
-For many kids this is natural- especially when they are young.
+Fitness tends to be an easier subject for us—we are both active and have mentioned several times that we are lifelong athletes.
+Naturally, we’ve encouraged our kids to be active as well.
+For many kids, this is natural, especially when they are young.
 Kids love to play!
-But not all kids enjoy being super active and as they get older, that may become even more true.
-Promoting healthy habits from an early age instills lifelong habits.
-And this doesn’t just create healthier bodies and reduce their risk of chronic diseases, but it also ensures an overall well-being.
+But not all kids enjoy being super active, and as they get older, that may become even more true.
+Promoting healthy habits from an early age instills lifelong practices.
+This not only creates healthier bodies and reduces the risk of chronic diseases but also ensures overall well-being.

 How to Include Physical Education and Fitness into Your Day (5:57)